Junaidsheik/Ecrypt-Pay/README.md

 This repository contains the Security assessment of open-source software for 5565-Secure-Software-Systems

-This project was completed by the Group -26
+This Security assessment was completed by the Group -26

 - Mohammad Khaja Moinuddin
 - Tejo Verma Sangaraju